pmcfadin/mcp-observability/docs/guides/kubernetes.md

 * `helm install` hangs – check that the dependent charts were downloaded (`charts/` directory populated).
 * Pods in CrashLoopBackOff – run `kubectl logs` on the failing pod; verify secrets and image pulls.
 * TLS errors – disable TLS (`--set tls.enabled=false`) for testing, or configure an external issuer.

+## 8.1 · Troubleshooting CRDs & PV binding

+* **CRDs not installed** – ensure you run `helm dependency update charts/mcp-obs`; sub-charts such as Loki ship CRDs that Helm must apply.
+* **PVC stuck in Pending** – confirm your cluster has a default StorageClass and enough capacity; list classes with `kubectl get sc`.